-As noted in the report, originally there were 18 revitalization areas sponsored by 17 different local governments.
+As noted in the report, originally, 18 revitalization areas were sponsored by 17 different local governments.

-- Out of the 18 revitalization areas, seven were eligible to impose the local sales and use tax on July 1, 2010, and the rest were eligible to impose the local sales and use tax on July 1, 2011. - Eleven sponsoring local governments imposed the tax. - The Department reached out to the local jurisdictions to remind them of the July 1, 2022, deadline but no other local jurisdictions imposed the tax. - Two jurisdictions withdrew from the program and five jurisdictions forfeited their award amounts totaling \$2.28 million.
+- Seven of the 18 revitalization areas were eligible to impose the local sales and use tax on July 1, 2010; the rest were eligible to impose it on July 1, 2011. - Eleven sponsoring local governments imposed the tax. - Two jurisdictions withdrew from the program, and five jurisdictions forfeited their award amounts totaling \$2.28 million.

-The report is available on our website at: LRF Report
+The report is available under "Other reports & studies" on our website at Statistics & Reports.